-First run in 2011, the race has quickly become one of the most popular ultras in Scotland and every year sees a lot of runners deciding to pop their ultra cherry on this one before going on to longer races the year after.
+Since it was first held in 2011, the race has quickly become one of the most popular ultras in Scotland and every year sees a lot of runners deciding to pop their ultra cherry.

 Due to the time of year and its location, the route isn’t overly technical which means we can run it safely and runners don’t need to worry about being able to navigate or going for long stretches without seeing any other runners or marshals.